MohitJain617/MohitJain617/README.md

-- 👋 Hi, I’m Mohit Jain (MJ)
+- 👋 Hi, I’m Mohit Jain
-- 📫 To contact, leave me a mail at mohit20221@iiitd.ac.in

 <!---
 MohitJain617/MohitJain617 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.